Kidnapping of Jaycee Dugard: Parole officer breaks his silence

 In November 2022, Phillip Garrido's former parole officer, Edward Santos Jr., who had retired in December 2021, broke his silence by speaking to Sacramento's KCRA-TV.
 Santos stated that he was not permitted to relate his version of the events that led to the arrest of the Garridos and Dugard's rescue, saying, "I wish the state of California would've allowed me to speak.
-I was told not to speak to anybody at all...Just keep quiet.
-Don't say anything and hopefully, you'll keep your job.
+I was told not to speak to anybody at all ...
+Just keep quiet.
+Don't say anything and hopefully you'll keep your job.
 That's the way I always felt."
 Santos stated he had thoroughly searched the Garridos' house and backyard, and found no trace of Dugard.
 He also said that his actions on the day of Phillip's arrest were key to Dugard's rescue, as he visited the Garrido home after hearing about the two young girls who were seen with Garrido on the UC Berkeley campus, and demanded to know their whereabouts.
-When Phillips said that they had been picked up by their father, Santos ordered Garrido to appear at Santos' office with them the following morning with their parents, and when they showed up with Nancy that morning and gave conflicting stories about the girls' identities, Santos persistently questioned them and Dugard.
-Santos said that had he not done this, Dugard's identity would not have been discerned.
-Santos insisted that he did his job, but regretted not having found Dugard when he first visited the Garrido home, and also publicly apologized to Dugard for not having spoken to her after his initial interview of her, during which he had treated her as if she were a suspect rather than a victim.
+When Phillip said that they had been picked up by their father, Santos ordered Garrido to appear at Santos's office with them the following morning with their parents, and when they showed up with Nancy that morning and gave conflicting stories about the girls' identities, Santos persistently questioned them and Dugard.
+Santos said that if had he not done this, Dugard's identity would not have been discovered.
+Santos insisted that he did his job, but regretted not having found Dugard when he first visited the Garrido home and also publicly apologized to Dugard for not having spoken to her after his initial interview of her, during which he had treated her as if she were a suspect rather than a victim.
 The California Department of Corrections confirmed to KCRA-TV that Santos had been a parole officer with that agency, but would not confirm that he had been Phillip's parole officer, "due to safety and security issues and the multiple investigations and reviews after the arrest of the Garridos."